haunetal1990/GDB-Searcher/README.md

-# GDB-Searcher

-Hallo und Willkommen bei meinem 2.
-Code für "<b>GDB Searcher for F1 Challenge 99-02</b>".
+# GDB Searcher for F1 Challenge 99-02

-Bei diesem Package findest du den Code für Visual Studio 2017.
-Mit dem Programm kann man die ".GDB-Files" für das Spiel durchsuchen- und anzeigen lassen.
+On this package you can find the code for ***Visual Studio 2017***.
+With the program you can browse and display the ".GDB files" for the game.